Airport line, Perth: Service

-Since 10 October 2022, Airport line services operate every 12 minutes during peak and every 15 minutes outside peak and on weekends and public holidays.
-At night, services reduce to every half hour or every hour.
-A few services in the early morning and at night only run between Perth and High Wycombe, with the rest of the services running the full length of the line.
-After major events at Optus Stadium, services are often truncated to only run between Bayswater and High Wycombe stations.

-In 2017, Transport Minister Rita Saffioti said that she would like the Airport line to operate earlier than 5 am to cater for FIFO flights.
-However, the operating hours later revealed had the first train depart Perth bound for High Wycombe at 5:12 am on weekdays, 5:45 on Saturdays, and 7:08 am on Sundays and public holidays.
-These operating hours have been criticised as not meeting early morning FIFO flights, but the government says that the Airport line meets 80% to 85% of all flights in and out of Perth Airport, and that the line needs to be available for maintenance at night.
+Transperth train services are operated by the Public Transport Authority.
+Airport line headways are 12 minutes during peak, 15 minutes outside peak and on weekends, and half-an-hour or an hour at night.
+A few services in the early morning and at night only run between Perth and High Wycombe; the rest of the services run the full length of the line to Claremont.
+The travel time end-to-end is 38 minutes.
+Trains commence at 5:09 am on weekdays, 5:31 am on Saturdays, and 7:01 am on Sundays, and end at 12:25 am on weeknights and 2:12 am on weekend nights.
+These operating hours have been criticised for not meeting early morning FIFO flights, but the government says that the Airport line meets 80 percent to 85 percent of all flights in and out of Perth Airport, and that the line needs to be available for maintenance at night.
 The 12-minute peak frequency required the Midland and Fremantle lines to reduce their peak frequency from every 10 minutes upon the Airport line's opening.